xregistry/spec/core/spec.md

   "modifiedBy": "STRING", ?
   "modifiedOn": "TIME", ?

-  "RESOURCEUri": "URI", ?                  # if not local "RESOURCE": { Resource contents }, ?     # if inlined & JSON
+  "RESOURCEUrl": "URL", ?                  # if not local "RESOURCE": { Resource contents }, ?     # if inlined & JSON
-  "RESOURCEBase64": " STRING" ?            # if inlined & ~JSON
+  "RESOURCEBase64": "STRING" ?             # if inlined & ~JSON
 }
 ```

 Where:
 - `id` MUST be the Version's `id` and not the `id` of the owning Resource
+- `self` MUST be a URL to the Version, not to the owning Resource

 **Examples:**